-Finite Impulse Response Hilbert Transform (firhilb
+Finite Impulse Response Hilbert Transform (firhilb)¶

-object in liquid implements a finite impulse
+The firhilbf object in liquid implements a finite impulse

 response Hilbert transform which